 error.Failed to authenticate

-error.To be able to connect to the Gateway, you have to:
+error.To be able to connect to the Gateway, you must:

 Be on the same home network as the Gateway.
 This generally means being on the same Wi-Fi network as the Gateway.
 You can confirm the name of the Gateway Wi-Fi network on the Monitoring > Powerwall